flaviovelecela/velecela-internal/README.md

 ### `npm install react-icons`
 ### `npm install bootstrap @popperjs/core`
 ### `npm start`
+### `npm install katex` //This is for formatting of the display result used in both Test.py and test.js

+npm install react-mathquill

+For python I installed:

+*Flask (py -m pip install Flask)
+*SymPy (py -m pip install sympy)

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.